FAQs

 What are the welfare issues relating to farming meat chickens and turkeys?

-These farms must meet 242 requirements under the RSPCA’s detailed animal welfare Standard which are regularly assessed by specially trained RSPCA Assessors.
+These farms must meet 242 requirements under the RSPCA’s detailed animal welfare Standard for Turkeys and are regularly assessed by specially trained RSPCA Assessors.

 What are the welfare issues relating to farming pigs?